irit-melodi/educe/README.markdown

 First, try

+    pip --version

+We require pip 1.5 or greater.
+If your version of pip is older, you should check with your package management software, or barring that,
+try:

-    pip --help
+    pip install pip --upgrade

-If this doesn't work, download this [setup script][setup-distribute] and run
+If you don't have pip installed, and you don't have a package manager to install it with, download this [setup script][setup-distribute] and run

     python distribute_setup.py
     easy_install pip

-If you have pip installed, then install educe and its dependencies:
+Finally, if you have the right version of pip installed, then install educe and its dependencies:

-    pip install -r requirements.txt .
+    pip install -r requirements.txt

 ## See also